The Most Magical Course on Campus

-Having spent the last few years researching the religious dimensions of Disney films and theme parks, Dr. Jennifer Porter decided it was time to share her excitement about this research with her students.
-January 2019 will mark the second time Memorial University’s Department of Religious Studies will offer the course RELS 4812: Religion in Disney Parks, and provide interested students the opportunity to travel to one of Disney's reknowned theme parks to study first-hand the relationship between religion and pop culture.
+Having spent a number of years researching the religious dimensions of Disney films and theme parks, I’m thrilled to share this awesome topic with interested students.
+January 2024 will mark the third time Memorial University’s Department of Religious Studies has offered RELS 4812: Religion in Disney Parks, and provided interested students the chance to travel to Walt Disney World to study first-hand the relationship between religion and pop culture.

 This course has a prerequisite or you may register with permission of the instructor.
 Possible prerequisites include one of the following courses:

 - RELS 2812: Religion and Popular Culture – FALL 2023 CRN 72766